bberkay/python-basic-oop/README.md

 print(rect2.getArea())      # is give -> 8
 print(rect2.getPerimeter()) # is give -> 12
 ```
-<ul><li>what if i want add volume function i add height for every rectangle object and i must call function for every rectangle but i don't need with their length and width</li></ul>
+<ul><li>What if i want add volume function i add height for every rectangle object and i must call function for every rectangle but i don't need with their length and width</li></ul>

 ```python
 print(rect1.getVolume(6)) # just height